mholtkamp/octave/Documentation/Lua/Nodes/Widgets/Widget.md

  - Arg: `number y` Y position
 ---
 ### SetDimensions
-Set the dimensons of this widget in pixels.
+Set the dimensions of this widget in pixels.
 A single Vector may be passed instead of the two separate arguments.

 Sig: `Widget:SetDimensions(width, height)`
  - Arg: `number width` Width
  - Arg: `number height` Height
 ---
 ### SetRect
 Set position and dimensions.
 Note: this is not the same thing that GetRect() will return.
 GetRect() returns the final screen-space position/dimensions.
-Sorry for the confusion.

 Sig: `Widget:SetRect(rect)`
- - Arg: `Rect rect` Local rect (x,y,w,h)
+ - Arg: `Rect rect` Local rect (x, y, w, h)
 ---
 ### SetRatios
-Set the position / dimensions of this widget as ratios of the parent dimensions.
+Set the position/dimensions of this widget as ratios of the parent dimensions.

 Sig: `Widget:SetRatios(x, y, width, height)`
  - Arg: `number x` X ratio